Loopring/protocols/docs/fee-design.md

 #### Miners should be able to predict how much fee he will get

 The miner cannot easily know how much fee it is going to get, so he doesn't know if it's worth the gas cost to settle a ring.
 Maybe we need enforce a minimum amount of fees that needs to be paid that the miner that he can easily figure out?
-Or maybe it's not too expensive for the miner to execute the fee conract locally and check the results?
+Or maybe it's not too expensive for the miner to execute the fee contract locally and check the results?

 #### When fee algorithms are implemented in contracts they can do fee payments without the Loopring protocol knowing